rigd-loxia/builder-generator/README.md

 ## Release Notes
 ### 0.2.0 (upcoming release)
 * copyOf method can now be disabled, this allows for generation of builders without matching get methods for each field.
+* support InnerClassBuilder when InnerClass is in a List

 ### 0.1.0
 * Fixed SeeAlso ordering, first childs then parents instead of first parents then childs.